daystram/proton/README.md

 $ mv linux-amd64/helm /usr/local/bin/helm
 ```

-#### 5. Install Traefik v2 Ingress Controller
+#### 4. Install Traefik v2 Ingress Controller

-See https://github.com/traefik/traefik-helm-chart for more info.
+See https://github.com/traefik/traefik-helm-chart for more info about installing Traefik using their Helm chart.

 Add the repository.